If you’ve ever wondered if you can learn piano in your 20s, or if it’s too late to learn piano at 30 (or even 40+), then this is the article for you.

 - Commit to playing as much or as little as your life allows.

 - Choose whatever songs you want to learn.
+Whether they're simpler, more beginner friendly piano songs, or harder ones.

 - Choose a teacher and learning style that works for you.